The psychedelic crisis: bad trip

 Some of the worst reactions have been in persons, often physicians and other professionals, who appeared stable by ever indicator

-The nature of a psychedelic experience is reflective of the mental state of the individual.
-Although everyone is at some risk, people whose mental states are less stable, either from a diagnosed condition or from negatively perceived life circumstances, will be more at risk - more vulnerable - to an unstable experience.
+The nature of a psychedelic experience is that it is reflective of the mental state of the individual.
+So although everyone is at some risk, people whose mental states are unstable, either from a diagnosed condition or from negatively perceived life circumstances, will be more vulnerable to an unstable psychedelic experience.

 Harmful aspects of the LSD experience (1967)